upbe-predictiva/traefik-forward-auth/README.md

   --whitelist=                                          Only allow given email addresses, can be set multiple times [$WHITELIST]
-  --port=                                               Port to listen on (default: 4181) [$PORT] --rule.<name>.<param>=                                Rule definitions, param can be: "action", "rule" or "provider"
+  --port=                                               Port to listen on (default: 4181) [$PORT] --rule.<name>.<param>=                                Rule definitions, param can be: "action", "rule" or "provider" --user-id-path=                                       Dot notation path of a UserID for use with whitelist and X-Forwarded-User [$USER_ID_PATH].
+Defaults to "email"

 Google Provider:
   --providers.google.client-id=                         Client ID [$PROVIDERS_GOOGLE_CLIENT_ID]